8 Ways to Never Get a Cavity or Lose a Tooth - Evidence-Based

 Other Dental Myths Worth Busting…

-2. Brushing right after meals: If you’re not having something very sugary or acidic and want to get your brushing out of the way, do it.
+2. Brushing immediately after meals: If you’re not having something very sugary or acidic and want to get your brushing out of the way, do it.
 But, it’s always best to wait 30-45 minutes because the enamel gets a little delicate after certain types of food.
-But you’d need to be routinely brushing immediately after every meal to cause real damage.

-4. Brush BEFORE breakfast: Don’t like brushing until after your coffee or bfast?
+4. Brush BEFORE breakfast: Don’t like brushing until after your coffee or breakfast?
 Don’t.
 As long as you brush, you’re good.

 5. Brush 4x per day: You should brush based on your individual risk factors.
-That’s how clinical medicine works.
 Eat healthy?
 Don’t get a lot of plaque?
 You don’t need to brush that often.

 6. Swap toothbrush every 3 months: Not only does nobody follow this but as long as the bristles seem fairly straight and aren’t bowing excessively, it’s unlikely that you’ll prevent many more cavities from this action.

-7. Regular dental visits are a waste: Not so, grasshopper!
-In fact, if you’ve paid attention, having a fantastic, open-minded dentist who can help assess your risk is critical.
+7. Regular dental visits are a waste: Having a fantastic, open-minded dentist who can help assess your risk is critical.
 They can assess your bite, catch things early, give you flossing tips, and help identify concerning signs in your oral cavity.

 Very interesting take and fascinating.
 A couple of areas I will comment on is diet and rinses.
 Oh, one other thing.
 I take it that the comment on Fluoride is geared to the 30-40 but I think pediatric should pay attention to the need for it if no fluoride is in the water (natural or other wise).
 Kids do love their sweets and or not the best in oral hygiene.